flask-plugin/flask-plugin/docs/source/other.md

 The 'operation' is a string, and the mapping of a tuple of the current state and the operation to the target state is called the state transfer table.
 The default transfer table of Flask-Plugin is defined in :py:const:`.states.TransferTable`.

-See more information at :doc:`api`。
+See more information at :doc:`api`.